If you are having problems logging in, please call HIA helpdesk on 1300 650 620 during business hours.

 All documents and records of telephone conversations should be kept in the event the matter is referred to the Tribunal at some later stage.

 A variation to the scope of works (i.e. plans and/or specifications) can take place either at the request of the owner or builder.
 Once a request for a variation has been made the builder needs to follow up with a written variation notice.
 All variation requests must be signed and dated by an owner and builder prior to the works being undertaken.

 A variation notice should include the following information:

 Variation forms are available to purchase from the HIA bookshop or your local stationary supplier.
 The forms are called ‘Variation document‘.

 The relevant clauses in the HIA Contracts for claiming a variation are as follows:

-The other area in which disputes often arise is where a builder fails to obtain signed variations before doing the work.
 The only times builders may do extra works without the owner signing the variation are in the following circumstances: